 The school year generally starts at the end of August and ends at the end of June.
 The school year is divided into two semesters for reporting.
-There are approximately 180 school days on the school calendar.
+There are a minimum of 182 school days on the school calendar.
 The exact days and holidays are determined by the MOE and will be communicated to families.